jnz113/lmi-nightly-builds/README.md

 ## Downloading

 Head to the [Actions tab](https://github.com/N1kroks/alioth-nightly-builds/actions), select the most recent successful run and download the artifact for your device.
 Extract the Zip, de-compress the rootfs and you're ready to flash!

+## Tips

+For xiaomi-lmi, when migrating from the stock Android system, remember to wipe the dtbo partition.

+Flash the rootfs image to the super partition, and the boot image to the boot partition.